UCL/MPHY0026/doc/summerschool/camera_calibration_demo.rst

 First choose a calibration target:

   - if you have a printer, download a `6mm calibration target`_ and print it, and attach it to something flat, e.g. old CD case.
   - or use your phone.
 Search google images for "camera calibration chessboard".
-Download an image, display it as large as possible on your phone.
+Click on an image, display it as large as possible on your phone.
 Measure the size of the squares with a ruler.
+Ensure your energy saver settings don't dim the display too quickly.

 Then, check you have the correct parameters set in the configuration file.